9 great ways to see Tuscany

-4. Florence to Siena (grade 2 hotel-to-hotel walking; 8 nights)
+4. Through the Chianti Hills (grade 2 hotel-to-hotel walking; 7 nights)

-Connecting two major art cities and crossing the glorious Chianti Hills in between, (with stops en route in the charming villages of Greve & Radda-in-Chianti), this trip gives you a unique perspective on one of the region’s most renowned landscapes.
+Crossing the glorious Chianti Hills as it winds its way to the great art city of Siena (with stops en route in the charming villages of Greve and Radda-in-Chianti), this trip gives you a unique perspective on one of the region’s most renowned landscapes.

 The hauntingly beautiful Maremma in western Tuscany is the quieter side of the region, offering a real sense of freedom and space.
 In fact, you can walk for miles here without meeting another soul.
 The accommodation is particularly stylish, and you finish by the glistening coast at Baratti Bay.

 6. A Stroll through History (grade 2 hotel-to-hotel walking; 7 nights)

 Set deep in Tuscany’s southern reaches – and criss-crossing into Umbria & northern Lazio – this is an extraordinary and lesser-trodden route, taking you along Etruscan sunken paths and cart tracks via a string of stone-built villages set in splendid isolation.